jamesAlhassan/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 The length of your files will be tested using wc
 You are not allowed to use var

+0-readme.js - script that reads and prints the content of a file.

+The first argument is the file path
+The content of the file must be read in utf-8
+If an error occurred during the reading, print the error object

 1-writeme.js - script that writes a string to a file.

 The first argument is the file path